jmichelgarcia/petstore-assignment/README.md

 The Scrum team went through one week of development (of a two weeks sprint), and delivered this petstore project to our GIT.
 Your role as a QA automation engineer, is to automate the UI testing (*acceptance testing*) based on the user stories by using **Robot** and **Selenium**.
 In accordance to the NFR in our definition of done, you're also encouraged to verify and assess the performance of the application by using a tool like **JMeter** or any other tool of preference.
 You will find below the users stories and DoD that might guide you on your journey.

-Be sure to test all of the user stories, but your tests may not all pass.
+Prioritizing your work is advised in case you run out of time.
+**Choose wisely** !

 ## Expected output
 **The product owner** is going to execute your automated tests against the stable DEV environment in order to assess if the stories can be moved from *Completed* to *Accepted*.